 Sideline and photo passes will be issued to working photographers from the respective opponents team’s outlets.
 In accordance with NCAA and Ohio Valley Conference rules, photographers must stay out of the bench areas of the teams.

 Appropriate parking passes will be required to all stadium lots on game day.
-Media Parking passes are available on a limited priority basis in Lot M, if you are not granted a parking pass, parking fees will apply.
+Media Parking passes are available on a limited priority basis in Lot S/MG, if you are not granted a parking pass, parking fees will apply.
 Television trucks that provide satellite or uplink functions will be located in Lot M near Gate 6.
 The media entrance is Gate 6.

 Credential requests for Classic games must be made at least two (2) weeks prior to the contest and are not guaranteed.
-Tennessee State University must make requests for these games through the sponsoring agencies and credentials are issued on a limited basis.

 Credentials WILL NOT be mailed and can be picked up at the will call table inside the entrance of Gentry Center, next to the ticket office.